pratiman-de/page-under-construction/README.md

-THe template is adapted from this repository: https://github.com/tmKamal/under-construction-template
+This template is adapted from this repository: https://github.com/tmKamal/under-construction-template